 Research is relevant.

-My research addresses the communication and narratives surrounding the climate-water transition in Wyoming and in the West.
-I work with interdisciplinary teams to research how to most effectively build community resilience and coproduce knowledge in the face of these challenges for Wyoming people.
-I took these featured photos during my travels to Great Teton National Park and Yellowstone National Park.
+Another current project addresses the communication and narratives surrounding climate and water in Wyoming and in the West.
+I work with interdisciplinary teams at the University of Wyoming to research how to most effectively build community resilience in the face of these challenges for Wyoming people.
+I took the featured photos above during my travels to Grand Teton National Park and Yellowstone National Park.

-Improving Science Communication and Journalism
+Improving Science/ENR Communication and Journalism

-We are in the process of applying for another $20 million NSF EPSCoR grant.
-I am working with an interdisciplinary team of economists, ecologists, data scientists, atmospheric scientists, and hydrologists to write the grant, which seeks to influence and build trust with the Wyoming public, ranchers, water rights users, policy makers, and industry to better prepare for the impacts of climate change and water disruptions.
+Currently, I am the communication expert on a $20 million NSF EPSCoR grant at the University of Wyoming’s EPSCoR office.
+I coordinate the science communication and science journalism project elements of the grant, which is called WY-ACT (Wyoming Anticipating Climate Transitions).
+I work with an interdisciplinary team of economists, ecologists, data scientists, atmospheric scientists, and hydrologists.
+We seek to build trust with the Wyoming public, ranchers, water rights users, policy makers, and industry so we can collaborate to better prepare for the impacts of climate change and water disruptions.

 As a lead social scientist and communication expert, I am designing a campaign to increase communication and trust surrounding these critical issues of climate change in Wyoming.
 As an example, I am designing a climate-water ambassador program that will use interpersonal influence (grounded in communication, political psychology, and counseling literature) to overcome psychological biases that complicate rural individuals’ processing of scientific evidence and risk perceptions of climate change and water disruptions.

 Our interdisciplinary efforts are grounded in coproduction of knowledge, where we engage with the public and stakeholders at each step of the way in order to learn, design, and implement the most effective communication efforts.